-6.4 Closing Statements
+6.3 Closing Statements

-The reporting and/or responding parties (and investigator if applicable) will have an opportunity for a closing statement...
+The reporting and/or responding parties will have an opportunity to make a closing statement.

-6.5 Notice of Decision
+6.4 Notice of Decision

 The hearing officer will provide written notice of findings to the responding student (and reporting party if applicable).
 The written notice will include the findings, rationale, sanctions and conditions for continued enrollment or re-enrollment, if any.
 The notice will generally be provided within 10 working days following the hearing.
-The Executive Director for Student and Residential Life may grant time extensions, if necessary.
+The executive director for student and residential life may grant time extensions, if necessary.